pingcap/docs/tools/dm/benchmark.md

 ### Test procedure

 - Set up environment
-- use sysbench to create talbe and generate initial data in upstream MySQL
+- Use sysbench to create the table and generate the initial data in upstream MySQL
 - start DM-task in `all` mode
 - use sysbench to generate incremental data in upstream MySQL